Coder-World04/Complete-Machine-Learning-/README.md

 **Day 7 : Statistics for Data Science and Machine Learning with Code Implementation**

-In this post we covered Statistics for Data Science you should know.
+In this post we covered Statistics for Data Science you should know .

 Where to find Day 7 post : [Link](https://medium.datadriveninvestor.com/day-7-60-days-of-data-science-and-machine-learning-6bc9cc2ceb0b)